codepilotsf/ezpz-ui/src/routes/select/+page.md

 ### Example

-Select option from the list of options
+Select option from the list of options.
+Use `bind:value` to bind the selected value to a variable.

 ```svelte
 <script>